kimjune01/kimjune01.github.io/_posts/2016-02-12-server-api-clarifier.md

 }
 {% endhighlight %}

 I want to continue, but the endpoint is shared across all my API endpoints.
 And sometimes I need to switch between develop, staging, and production endpoints.
-We can either make the endpoint a global variable or encapsulate it into a singleton, where we're also allowed to keep behavior without contaminating the global namespace.
+We can either make the endpoint a global variable or a static variable, where we're also allowed to keep behavior without contaminating the global namespace.
 Let's make a wish.

 ### Sprout Method